 1) The pile as been topped with a natural card

 2) The player has a NATURAL pair already in hand that matches the top card of the discard pile.

 3) The player shows the board that pair of natural cards in his hand before picking up the pile.

-If the discard pile is a frozen a player may take the discard pile as long as:
+If the discard pile is not frozen a player may take from the discard pile as long as:

 1) He has a pair of natural cards in his hand that match the top card